superchordate/data-viz-talk/README.md

-Thanks again for attending our session at the Gamma Iota Sigma Regional Conference!
+Thanks again for attending our session at the Gamma Iota Sigma Regional Conference, or the IABA Annual Meeting!

 Here are the resources from the talk: